saskar1/screen-saver/README.md

 ## Contents

+1. Study the command-line terminal
-1. Git
+2. Git
-2. Sublime
+3. Sublime
-3. Chrome Developer Tools
+4. Chrome Developer Tools
-4. HTML
+5. HTML
-5. JavaScript
+6. JavaScript
-6. Variables
+7. Variables
-7. If statements
+8. If statements
-8. Functions
+9. Functions
-9. For loops
+10. For loops
-10. While loops
+11. While loops
-11. Magic
+12. Magic

+## 1. Study the command-line terminal

-## 1. Git
+## 2. Git

 Download and install [git](https://git-scm.com/).
 Git is a "source-code management" tool.
 I.e., it helps you manage your source code.